codeguru325/front-end-personal-project/README.md

 -Country Cards: Each country is represented by a card containing key information, including its name, region, capital, and population.
 Clicking on a card expands it to reveal additional details about the selected country.

--Additional Information: When a card is expanded, you can find extra information about the country, such as its car sign, timezones, sub-region, and continents.
+-Additional Information: When a card is expanded, you can find extra information about the country, such as its car sign, time zones, sub-region, and continents.
+Meanwhile, refresh your browser to go back to the main page, I am however working on a back button to facilitate easier navigation.

  How to Use

 1. Dark Mode Toggle: Click the moon/sun icon in the top-right corner to switch between dark and light modes.

 2. Filter by Region: Use the dropdown menu on the top-left to select a region.
-The displayed countries will update to match the selected region.
+The displayed countries will be updated to match the selected region.

 3. Search by Name: In the search bar on the top-right, enter the name of a country you'd like to find.
 The displayed countries will dynamically filter as you type.

-4. View Detailed Information:Click on a country card to view more detailed information about that country, including additional data.
+4. View Detailed Information: Click on a country card to view more detailed information about that country, including additional data.

 5. Technologies Used